cofoeducistudent/BMMDB_c/README.md

 **I have already carried out the Mongo Atlas Database setup as part of the task of this project.** However if you wish to create/use your own Mongo DB Atlas instance, you need to set up and configure it

 1 .
-Sign up to mongo atlas if you have noton the [Mongo Site](https://www.mongodb.com/cloud/atlas/register)
+Sign up to mongo atlas if you have not.
+The [Mongo Site](https://www.mongodb.com/cloud/atlas/register)
 * Keep your Atlas Login, **This is the master account password and not the one for the databse connectivity**.

 2 .
 Follow instructions and carry out the basic set up account credentials (note the username & password)